Beginner

 nano /path/to/directory/test.txt

-After executing the command, you will be taken to the editor window.
-In this window you are able to edit text with Nano Text Editor.
-Use the arrow keys on your keyboard to move the cursor around the text.
+When you make use of the command mentioned to edit a document, you shall be directed to the editor window which resembles the word processor.
+In this window you’re able to edit text with Nano Text Editor.
+Arrow keys on the keyboard help in moving the cursor across the text.

 Press CTRL + O to save the changes to the file and continue editing.